civican/legisinfo/42-1/bills/C-55/bill_text.md

       provide the enforcement officer with any information or any book, record, electronic data or other document, and access to any data, that are reasonably required for that purpose.

-    **(2)** For the purposes of carrying out the inspection, the enforcement officer may stop a conveyance or direct that it be moved to **any** place, **including in Canadian waters or the exclusive economic zone of Canada**, where the inspection can be carried out.
+    **(2)** For the purposes of carrying out the inspection, the enforcement officer may stop a conveyance or direct that it be moved to any place, including in Canadian waters or the exclusive economic zone of Canada, where the inspection can be carried out.

     **(2.1)** An enforcement officer and any person accompanying them may enter and pass through private property, other than a dwelling-place, in order to gain entry to a place referred to in subsection (1).
 For greater certainty, neither person is liable for doing so.